odoo/documentation/content/applications/essentials/activities.rst

 All scheduled activities
 ========================

-To view a consolidated list of activities, organized by application, click the :guilabel:`🕘 (clock)` icon in the header menu, located in the top-right.
+To view a consolidated list of activities, organized by application, click the |clock| in the header menu, located in the top-right corner.

-If any activities are scheduled, the number of activities appear in a red bubble on the :guilabel:`🕘 (clock)` icon.
+If any activities are scheduled, the number of activities appear in a red bubble on the
+|clock|.

 All activities for each application are further divided into subsections, indicating where in the application the activity is to be completed.
 Each sub-section lists the number of scheduled